 A piano is strung by using a high grade steel wire called strings.

 In the bass section of the instrument, these steel wires are wound by copper wire to give them greater thickness, while leaving them flexible.
 In the lower bass each note has one string, these are the thickest and longest.
 The remaining section of the bass has two strings which are somewhat shorter and thinner.
 The middle section of the instrument may have two strings at its lower end.
 The rest of the piano will usually have three strings for each note, getting thinner and shorter as you move up the piano.
 The very top notes only have a couple of inches for the sounding portion of the string.

-A piano tuner will usually start with a A or C tuning fork near the middle of the key-board.
-From there music intervals, such as thirds, fourths, fifths and sixths etc. Are used to establish a musical temperament.
-After this foundation for the piano tuning has been established, octaves are tuned, using other musical intervals to cross-check for accuracy.
+A piano tuner will usually start with an A or C tuning fork near the middle of the key-board.
+From there music intervals, such as thirds, fourths, fifths and sixths etc. are used to establish a musical temperament.
+After this foundation for the tuning has been established, octaves are tuned, using other musical intervals to cross-check for accuracy.

 Here is a discussion on piano tuning produced by the Piano Technicians Guild on why a piano goes out of tune and why the pitch can change on a piano.